TCleard/PredictionReconciliationNetwork/README.md

 	* your local player
 	* predicts a state based on his own input
 	* sends his input to the server
-	* reconciles its state if there's an inconsistancy with the server
+	* reconciles its state if there's an inconsistency with the server
 * Host :
 	* your local player, but also acts as a server
 	* no reconciliation on this side